urbit/developers.urbit.org/content/guides/core/hoon-school/E-types.md

 ### Type Unions

 [`$?` bucwut](/reference/hoon/rune/buc#-bucwut) forms a type union.
+Most commonly these are used with types having different structures, such as an atom and a cell.

-For instance, if you wanted a gate to return one of an unsigned aura type, but no other type, you could define a type union thus:
+For instance, if you wanted a gate to accept an atom of an unsigned aura type, but no other type, you could define a type union thus:

 ```hoon {% copy=true %}
 $?  [@ud @ux @ub ~]